theJensenLab/etdb-downloads/userManual.md

 ### --threads

 The IPFS can handle multiple download threads at once.
-With this flag, we can pass any integer higher than 0 co concurrent downloads. `etdb-download` will start a new download everytime one of the threads ends until there are no more files to be downloaded.
+With this flag, we can pass any integer higher than 0 co concurrent downloads. `etdb-downloads` will start a new download everytime one of the threads ends until there are no more files to be downloaded.

 ## Important nodes

 This is an experimental project.
 This program will likely hang, break and throw messages that won't make much sense.
 The best thing to do is to kill the process (Ctrl-C) and restart.

-If you would like to contribute to this project, please file an issue [here](https://github.com/theJensenLab/etdb-bulk-download/issues) and we will try to get to it as soon as possible.
+If you would like to contribute to this project, please file an issue [here](https://github.com/theJensenLab/etdb-bulk-downloads/issues) and we will try to get to it as soon as possible.

 If you are a developer, please consider to contribute to the codebase by forking the project and sending a pull request.